Resources and Systems¶

 state = dialogue_world.get_world_resource(DialogueState)

-Use engine resources for things that should exist everywhere, such as services, configuration, or global managers.
-Use world resources for scene state, temporary controllers, and data that should disappear when that world is no longer active.
+Use engine resources for things that should exist everywhere, such as services, configuration, global managers, or shared timing state like Time.
+Use world resources for scene state, temporary controllers, and data that should disappear when that world is no longer active, including the built-in Timers service.